SEPIA-Framework/sepia-installation-and-setup/README.md

 Downloads can be found on the release page: https://github.com/SEPIA-Framework/sepia-installation-and-setup/releases
 For the source code of every component in a bundle please browse the project page: https://github.com/SEPIA-Framework

-# SEPIA Framework - Custom release bundle (SEPIA-Home)
+# SEPIA-Home - SEPIA Framework release bundle for private home server

 This bundle includes everything you need to get started with the SEPIA-Framework and your own, personal, open-source voice-assistant on Windows, Mac and Linux.
 NOTE: Setup and scripts included in this bundle assume you are using the framework with default settings (server ports etc.) in "custom" mode.